ankitagarwal/advanced_spam_cleaner/README.md

 Things to do
 =====================
 * Adding paging support
-* Adding support to run the tool within custom date range
 * Adding support to remember last run time and search since last run
 * Highlight spam keywords in the results
 * Ability to completly nuke user with all comments, forum posts, blogs etc